Hardware-Oriented Inference Complexity of Kolmogorov-Arnold Networks: Conclusion

 \section{Conclusion}

 In this paper, we establish a comprehensive analytical framework for evaluating the hardware-oriented inference complexity of KANs.
 Existing complexity assessments based on FLOPs provide appropriate estimates of complexity for GPU-based training and inference, but fail to capture the true cost of specialized hardware implementations.
 Moreover, existing hardware studies for KANs report complexity in terms of platform-specific resource consumption metrics that are not suitable for early-stage design space exploration.
 To address these limitations, we derive generalized formulae for evaluating complexity in terms of RM, BOP, and NABS.
 To the best of our knowledge, this is the first study to comprehensively quantify these metrics across four distinct KAN architectures, i.e., B-spline, GRBF, Chebyshev, and Fourier KANs.
 Importantly, the results presented in this paper can be readily extended to other KAN architectures as well.
+We also note that these metrics quantify arithmetic operations only.
+They do not capture data movement and memory bandwidth costs, on-chip versus off-chip storage effects, or the impact on latency and throughput.
+Moreover, we regard a joint accuracy--complexity evaluation and a direct comparison against post-synthesis resource utilization as important avenues for future work.
+In addition, an optimized and task-specific comparison of KANs with other modern neural network architectures in terms of these metrics is another promising research direction.

 Our findings affirm that a KAN network incurs a higher computational cost as compared to an identically sized MLP network.
 To operate under a fixed complexity budget, KANs must use smaller network sizes as compared to MLP.
 The platform-independent complexity metrics presented in this paper equip the research community with a robust and fair framework for evaluating the inference complexity of KANs.
 We believe that comparing KANs with other DNNs in terms of these metrics across diverse tasks will further enhance the understanding of KANs' practical viability in engineering applications.